m-khooryani/OverCloudAirways-DDD-sample/README.md

     - #### DB Sandboxing
       A custom method `ResetAsync` was utilized to ensure database isolation for each test case.
 By clearing the database and resetting any custom settings, a clean and controlled environment was provided for each test run, preventing tests from interfering with one another.

+    - #### Mocking Library
+      [`NSubstitute`](https://github.com/nsubstitute/NSubstitute) is employed as the mocking library for the project. `NSubstitute` is a friendly and lightweight .NET mocking library designed for ease of use and readability.
+It enables developers to create mock objects for interfaces or classes, configure their behavior, and verify that expected interactions have occurred during the tests.

     - #### Shared Context
       A useful resource for understanding how to share setup and cleanup code across test classes is [the xUnit article](https://xunit.net/docs/shared-context) titled "Shared Context between Tests".
 This article explains various methods for sharing test context, including Constructor and Dispose, Class Fixtures, and Collection Fixtures, depending on the desired scope and the costs associated with the setup and cleanup code.